wCOBRAZw/Better-Discord-THEMES/README.md

 Henta1, a hentai related theme, made by wCOBRAZw and tested by Gravity.

 Among us, an Among us theme, made by wCOBRAZw and tested by Gravity.

+FutureC, a futuristic city theme, made by wCOBRAZw.